 Nevertheless, the defendant cannot have used excessive force.
 The defendant had the right to use only such force as reasonably appeared necessary to the defendant under the circumstances to protect [himself] [herself] from the officer's excessive force.
 In making this determination, you should consider the circumstances as you find them to have existed from the evidence.
 You should also include in your consideration (the size, age and strength of the defendant as compared to (name officer) (the fierceness of the assault, if any, upon the defendant), (the number of officers involved), (whether or not (name officer) had a weapon in (name officer's) possession), (and the reputation, if any, of (name officer) for danger and violence)).
-You, the jury, determine the reasonableness of the defendant's belief from the circumstances then appearing to the defendant.
+You, the jury, determine the reasonableness of the defendant.